 - You experience new symptoms.

 - You develop a blistering skin rash or other new side effects.

 - Your recovery after your seizure is slower than usual or not complete.

 What should I do if I’m with somebody who is having a seizure?

 Stay with the person who is having the seizure and pay attention to exactly what is happening and how long it lasts.
-Don’t hold the person down, but try to keep him or her away from dangerous situations and move nearby objects out of the way.
+Don’t hold the person down, but try to keep them away from dangerous situations and move nearby objects out of the way.
 Speak calmly to the person who is having the seizure, during the seizure and afterward.
-Don’t put anything in her or his mouth.
+Don’t put anything in their mouth.
 Do what you can to keep the person comfortable, during and after the seizure.

-You should call 911 if the seizure lasts longer than five minutes -- or, if you’re familiar with the person’s seizure history, if the seizure lasts significantly longer than usual.
-If you think it’s his or her first seizure, call 911.
-Also call 911 if the person has another seizure right after the first one ends, is injured during the seizure, is having trouble breathing, or asks you to get medical help.
+Call 911 if the seizure lasts longer than 5 minutes — or, if you’re familiar with the person’s seizure history, if the seizure lasts significantly longer than usual.
+If you think it’s their first seizure, call 911.
+Also call 911 if the person has another seizure right after the first one ends, is injured during the seizure, is having trouble breathing or asks you to get medical help.